NAL-i5K/genomics-workspace_docker/README.md

     docker-compose up

-    note : if it fail to connect postgrest use ctrl+c and then docker-compose up again.
+    note : if it fails to connect postgrest then use ctrl+c to shut down and docker-compose up again.